vpubchain/Phore/doc/build-osx.md

         make check

-5. (Optional) You can also install phored to your path:
+5. (Optional) You can also install vpubd to your path:

         make install